Where to Find the Best Cherry Desserts in Door County

 Not Licked Yet Frozen Custard in Fish Creek

-Door County Bakery in Sister Bay
+Door County Ice Cream Factory in Sister Bay

 Wilson’s Restaurant and Ice Cream Parlor in Ephraim